gavinhickford/theograph/README.md

 This will create the nodetest1 database.
 Data can be added from the mongo session, but I've added a page that will let you add data
 There are currently four fields:
  - type (the type of event)
- - specialty-name (the sepcialty the event applies to)
+ - specialty-name (the specialty the event applies to)
- - start ( the start date of the event)
+ - start (the start date of the event)
  - end (the end date of the event)

 To start the app and add data, navigate to the theograph folder on a command line and type: